pieterjandesmedt/vite-et-reves/content/static/boat.md

 <br />

-> Everything inside the boat is made of light but robust material to keep the boat as light as possible.
-There are three reefs in the main and the genoa is mounted on a furler.
-All the running rigging comes back to the cockpit: jib tacks, main sheet and halyard and reefs.
-There are five winches in the cockpit, three are electric.
-It is easy to handle the boat alone and it is very safe.

-> As soon as the wind reach 15-20 knots, we expect to sail between 9 and 12 knots depending on the wind direction.
-It is really fun and feels very safe.
-Being a catamaran, it stays flat and people on board can have a normal "flat" life.
-The cockpit is well protected and stays very dry.

-> We have had up to 50 knots wind in the Doro strait and always felt safe on board.
-We have sailed across the Adriatic sea with 40 knots wind and it was our fastest sail, top speed 20 knots surfing...

-&mdash; from the previous owner

-{{< image src="vite-et-reves-sailing.jpg" alt="Vite & Rêves onder zeil" >}}

-{{< image src="IMG_6197.jpg" alt="Vite & Rêves in de haven van Lavrion" >}}

-{{< image src="IMG_6209.jpg" alt="Vite & Rêves vooraanzicht" >}}

-{{< image src="IMG_6239.jpg" alt="Vite & Rêves saloon" >}}

-### Specifications
+Vite & Rêves may have permanently damaged my ability to enjoy other sailboats.
+She's that good.
+I was used to sailing in monohulls.
+Vite & Rêves is the second catamaran I ever set foot on in my life.
+I'm never looking back.

+Vite & Rêves is fast, safe and very comfortable.
+Her 2 meter long daggerboards can make her go to 30 degrees to the apparent wind.
+This is excellent even by performance monohull standards.
+With the daggerboards up, she draws only 70cm (2.3ft), so practically every marina, bay and beach is accessible.

+She's faster than any boat her length and leaves even much longer monohulls in her wake.
+The theoretical maximum boat speed of a 40 footer is 8 knots.
+This is Vite & Rêves' minimum speed as soon as the wind picks up a bit.
+The maximum speed we did was 14 knots.
+The maximum speed on the speed log is 24 knots.
+And she sails safe and comfortably, even at those speeds.

+All her systems are kept very simple and maintainable.
+All the lines go back to the cockpit.
+Hoisting the mainsail and reefing is child's play.
+She's easy to sail single-handedly, a big plus when you have 3 kids on board.
+Her double mainsheet system forgives most mistakes.
+If things break, repair is usually doable with your own hands, some chewing gum and a paperclip.

+She's said to be unsinkable, like the Titanic, not only because of the watertight compartments in the bows and the sterns, but also because the boat itself is lighter than water --- unlike the Titanic.
+Even fully flooded, she'll still float.
+In the middle of the ocean, with no land in sight for hundreds of miles, this is a great comfort.

+It's known that every boat has her own character.
+Vite & Rêves is patient, playful, enthusiastic, gentle and friendly.
+This is a boat that makes you feel at ease, even in big winds and big seas.

+##### Specifications, for number lovers:

 - Overall length: 12.50 m
 - Waterline length: 12.00 m
 - Beam: 6.70 m
 - Light displacement: 6,200 kg
 - Draft: 0.70 - 2.00 m
-- Motors: 2 &times; 30CV
+- Engines: 2 &times; 30hp Volvo Penta
 - Water: 400 l
-- Desalinator: 500 l/d
+- Watermaker: 500 l/d
 - Fuel: 200 l
 - Designer: Christophe Barreau

+{{< image src="vite-et-reves-sailing.jpg" alt="Vite & Rêves under sail" >}}

+{{< image src="IMG_6197.jpg" alt="Vite & Rêves in the Lavrion marina" >}}

+{{< image src="IMG_6209.jpg" alt="Vite & Rêves looking like a spaceship" >}}

+{{< image src="IMG_6239.jpg" alt="Vite & Rêves saloon" >}}